 Our Playworker Development Course brings people together from all over the world to talk about playwork.
 Divya is from India.
-She joined the course in March 2019, with the intention of channeling her passion for play.
-She successfully completed the course in March 2020 and written reflective blogposts for us which you can find here and here.
-We’ve invited her to reflect on the windows that opened up for her, made possible with financial assistance from Pop-Up Adventure Play.
+She joined the course in March 2019, with the intention of channelling her passion for play.
+She successfully completed the course in March 2020 and written reflective blog posts for us which you can find here and here.
+We’ve invited her to reflect on the windows that opened up for her.
+All of them became possible with financial assistance from Pop-Up Adventure Play.

 By Divya Badami Rao